bbc/nmos-auth-server/oauth2_server/README.md

 But that is not enough.
 In this demo, you will need to have some web pages to create and manage your OAuth clients.
 Check that `/create_client` route.

 And we have an API route for testing.
-Check the code of `/api/me`.
+Check the code in `app.py` using the `/test` endpoint.

 ## Finish

-Now, init everything in `website/app.py`.
-And here you go.
+Now, initiailise everything in `oauth2_server/app.py`.
+And there you go.
 You've got an OAuth 2.0 server.

 Read more information on <https://docs.authlib.org/>.